Strikersoft/poa/README.md

 ### Getting started

-We assumed that you are using some of official [starter kits](https://reactjs.org/community/starter-kits.html) (it should work with custom setup also).
+We are assuming that you're using some official [starter kit](https://reactjs.org/community/starter-kits.html) (though it should work with custom setup as well).

 TLDR; [https://codesandbox.io/s/yzzqk57lx](https://codesandbox.io/s/yzzqk57lx)